 Argyle is a very small city located in the state of Texas.
-With a population of 3,905 people and two constituent neighborhoods, Argyle is the 462nd largest community in Texas.
+With a population of 4,403 people and five constituent neighborhoods, Argyle is the 414th largest community in Texas.

 Argyle home prices are not only among the most expensive in Texas, but Argyle real estate also consistently ranks among the most expensive in America.

-Argyle is a decidedly white-collar city, with fully 86.54% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Argyle is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Argyle who work in management occupations (25.55%), sales jobs (15.06%), and office and administrative support (11.07%).
+Argyle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Argyle is a city of managers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Argyle who work in management occupations (30.60%), sales jobs (12.80%), and healthcare (7.42%).

 Also of interest is that Argyle has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.68% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Argyle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Argyle doesn't have a public transportation system that people use for their commute.

 The people who call Argyle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Argyle residents report their race to be White, followed by Asian.
-Important ancestries of people in Argyle include English, Irish, Scottish, and European.
+The greatest number of Argyle residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Argyle include English, Irish, German, British, and Italian.

 The most common language spoken in Argyle is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Italian and Polish.